An introduction to Naples

 Located in the Cocohatchee Strand Nature Preserve, two minutes drive from the coast, is the uber-exclusive member’s club of Bay Colony.
 This is a fantastic course hidden away from prying eyes.

-Bay Colony doesn’t necessarily fall into the same camp, but this championship course has plenty to offer in exchange.
+Bay Colony doesn’t necessarily fall into the same camp.
+But this championship course has plenty to offer in exchange.
 There are wide expansive and rolling fairways rubbing shoulders with hundreds of palms and plenty of water.

 Talis Park Golf Club